How Digital Displays Work

 Here are some of the more popular video resolutions supported by digital displays: HD (720p), Full HD (1080p), and UHD (4K).
 You can purchase screens in many different sizes that will support many, if not all these resolutions.

 It’s a good idea to ask your display vendor if the backlighting is compatible with more than one mounting orientation.
-For example, some displays position the background LEDs in a way that favours one orientation over the other (usually, landscape).
-If you plan to install displays in a vertical (portrait) orientation, make sure the display’s background lighting provides an even coverage so there are no hot-spots or shadows.
+For example, some displays position the background LEDs in a way that favors one orientation over the other (usually, landscape).
+If you plan to install displays in a vertical (portrait) orientation, make sure the display’s background lighting provides an even coverage so there are no hot spots or shadows.
 Professional grade displays are designed in such a way the backlight will always be even, regardless of the screen orientation.
 Still, it’s important you confirm this prior to installation.

-Exterior applications and high brightness screens
+Exterior applications and high-brightness screens

 Another important point to consider is luminosity.
 Most LED signage screens are backlit meaning the light source is located behind the image.
 This is great for interior applications where there are no bright lights that can affect the display.

-Exterior displays can use standard LED screens protected by a weatherproof housing or LED panels that come in very large sizes.
+Exterior displays can use standard LED screens protected by weatherproof housing or LED panels that come in very large sizes.
 These panels offer a relatively low resolution, so they are mostly used for LED billboard applications.
 This works quite well because potential viewers tend to be located at a fair distance from the billboards.

 Most LED billboards support low image resolutions so you may need a special video card that can match the display’s capabilities.
 It’s important to use media player software that can adapt to the widest possible range of resolutions.
-Otherwise you may not be able to show the content as intended.
+Otherwise, you may not be able to show the content as intended.